mrINEX/learn-English/Course 3 English.md

       favorite, [opportunity - OPPORTUNITY], at Easter, at Halloween, at Thanksgiving, at Christmas, decorate - DECORATE, family traditions, [stay in], [go out], have a picnic, [go to the country], go for a walk, [go (on) a family vacation], have family dinner, Christmas tree,
 sentence: She enjoys reading at weekends.
 [He is fond of listening to music.]
 I love going to the country with my family.
 [What's the occasion?]
 Only on special occasion.
 [Let's celebrate it together.]
 Do you celebrate New Year with your family?
 [What do you usually celebrate?]

+17.08
+words: decorate, [celebrate], [opportunity], a pie, a pumpkin, wear, present, [eve - EVE]
+      [(thought - THOUGHT) , (though - THOUGH)], laugh - LAUGH, [theme - THEME], rhythm - RHYTHM, [sink - SINK], think, [thin - thick], mouth, [breath - BREATH, breathe - BREATHE], breeze - BREEZE, [bath - BATH, bathe - BATHE], ]base - BASE], then - THEN, [feather - fluff], [faith - FAITH], quarter,
+      have family dinner, make a cake, cook dinner, [cook a roasted turkey], [cook a pumpkin pie], [have a party], wear beautiful clothes, [give to each other], give presents, get presents, give presents to each other, [on] Christmas [Eve], [on] New Year's [Eve], [on] Thanksgiving [day], [(on) Easter (day)], [[come get me - COME GET ME]], just let me in, have a shower,
+sentence: Decorate a Christmas tree.
+[Do Russian people wear special clothes at Halloween?]
+At Christmas we give presents to each other.
+[Do you like getting presents?]
+I enjoy giving presents [more than] getting.
+Olga loves getting presents at Christmas.
+What do people usually do on Christmas Eve?
+What do people usually do on New Year's Eve?
+People usually watch TV.
+[I often get home late.]
+So I never go to bed early.
+I brush my teeth.
+Does she work on Sundays?